TNO/TNO-COVID-Variant-SIR/README.md

 MS ID#: MEDRXIV/2021/268394
 MS TITLE: SIR model for assessing the impact of the advent of Omicron and mitigating measures on infection pressure and hospitalization needs

+there is an updated version of the MS at this site (which will be updated soon at MEDRVIX (it repairs errors and extended cases with fit to data)
+[updated manuscipt:] (Predictive Transmission  Model for Omicron_V9.pdf)

 Jan-Diederik van Wees,  Martijn van der Kuip,Sander Osinga, Bart Keijser, David van Westerloo, Maurice Hanegraaf Maarten Pluymaekers, Olwijn Leeuwenburgh,  Logan Brunner,  Marceline Tutu van Furth